SQL Schema Creator

 Priority order

-- Use code generation: Create a JSON model and generate the SQL using
+- Use code generation (required): Create a JSON model and run the generator.
+See ORE Studio Codegen for details.

 Code generation workflow